 If you want a roof that will last 40-50 years, we recommend a metal roof and will be happy to give you a quote.
 Standing seam is very popular and about the same material cost as asphalt shingle, but the labor is significantly more.
 The Net Present Value (NPV) of a metal roof generally looks better than a shingle roof.
 See also "What's the deal with a Metal Roof?" in the FAQ.

-Why should I choose Amy’s Construction for my Roof?
+Why should I choose Amy’s Roofing and Solar for my Roof?

 Because we will always be honest and communicative, we have made a commitment to doing our job with integrity and we take good care of our employees.
 We are a mom and pop shop with a big vision of a sustainable future for the Bay Area and beyond.